calebdinsmore/edusports-site/misc/constitution.md

 Once the owners involved in the trade have made a defense for why the trade should stand, a vote will be held amongst the owners in the league.
 For a trade to be overturned, the following criteria must be met:

 - A two-thirds supermajority of the league must agree that the trade should be overturned
-- The commissioner has approved the motion
+- The Commissioner has approved the motion
-  - In cases when the commissioner is involved in the trade, this criterion need not be met.
+  - In cases when the Commissioner is involved in the trade, this criterion need not be met.

 > It is worth emphasizing here that overturning trades should be a rare occurrence.
 Teams in a rebuild should be allowed to, for example, trade stud players away for future draft picks or future prospects.